YBL123/sei-group-project/README.md

 This was done using the MapBox GL API.

-The parent component NewPlant.js (also EditPlant)
+The parent component NewPlant.js (also EditPlant).
+Here the location array is being passed the object containing two keys and values for lat and lon.

 ```javascript
 class NewPlant extends React.Component {